JohnHajjar/web3-2021-John-Hajjar/readme.txt

 4 --> ADMIN PANEL  + GOOGLE CHARTS //NEXT IMPORTANT !!

+6 --> TO CONTINUE CART :
-6 --> Check my cart bug on phones + add paid table
+        Check my cart bug on phones +
-         in db for after checkout on cart // ON HOLD
+            add paid table in db for after checkout on cart + UPDATE STOCK NUMBER WHEN CHECKOUT   // ON HOLD

 Things MAYBE DO if free time left :